A Renaissance Choral Epic

 It is a 10-minute panorama of shifting tone colours and a tour de force of Renaissance polyphony that is unsurpassed in the English repertoire.

-It probably dates from the late 1560s to the early 1570s.
-According to some sources, the piece was presented at court in 1573, on the occasion of Elizabeth’s 40th birthday.
+The piece was likely composed in 1570 or 1571.
+According to some sources, the Earl of Arundel commissioned Tallis to write the piece to plead his innocence after he was suspected of being involved in Ridolfi Plot.
+The lyrics reflect this perfectly, as they are taken from a portion of the Bible where the Israelites beg God for mercy.
 To create Spem in alium nunquam habui, the composer organized his choristers into eight separate choirs, each containing five voice parts.
 Thus, Tallis’s score has 40 distinct vocal parts that were designed to fit together harmonically and must be kept in aural balance.

 Spem in Alium: A DEEP Dive